 I know what it takes to achieve the American dream; it’s a combination of believing in yourself and of also having other people and institutions believe in you.
 It takes hard work, perseverance, respect and excitement.
 But there also have to be opportunities for people to get an education and contribute.
 If you ask me what kind of policies we need in this country, I don't have any answers for that, to be honest with you.
 I just know what’s happened to me, and I know there is an interaction between the responsibility of immigrants to find their own luck and the availability of opportunities for them to do so.

-(End note: Dr. Quiñones’s forthcoming book, Becoming Dr. Q:My Journey from Migrant Farm Worker to Brain Surgeon, will be published by UC Press in October 2011.)
+(End note: Dr. Quiñones’s book, Becoming Dr. Q:My Journey from Migrant Farm Worker to Brain Surgeon, was published by UC Press in 2011.)